athulpg007/AMAT/README.md

 2. For Windows machines:

 You must have Anaconda installed.
-Open the Anaconda Propmt terminal:
+Open the Anaconda Prompt terminal:
   * ```$ pip install AMAT```

 Open a Windows Powershell terminal and clone the GitHub reporistory.
 You must have Git installed.